 In all calves, regardless of milk replacer, microbial diversity significantly increased between each sampling time point (p < 0.05; Figure 1A), whilst the level of microbial evenness increased significantly between days 0 and 7 and days 14 and 28 (p < 0.05; Figure 1B).
 Both microbial diversity and evenness showed a significant positive association with time in all calves, indicating an increase of overall microbial diversity over the period of the dietary experiment (Figures 2A,B).
 This enhancement in diversity is also demonstrated by the increasing numbers of distinct ASVs (minimum 0.1% of total) at each time point; the fecal microbiome of each calf at day 0 comprising an average of 25 ASVs, and at day 49 containing an average of 163 ASVs (Figure 3A).
 QPCR analysis showed a significant increase in total bacterial numbers immediately after birth, with considerably higher microbial density in days 7-49 compared with day 0 (p < 0.05) (Figure 3B).
 Beta diversity analysis of the fecal microbiome of all calves revealed a significant change in composition between each successive time point (p < 0.05; PERMANOVA).
 Moreover, the level of microbial dissimilarity was positively correlated with time, indicating that microbial composition became significantly more divergent throughout the sampling period (p < 0.01; Mantel test, Spearmans rho correlation).
 A stronger correlation was found using qualitative (unweighted UniFrac; r = 0.77) compared with quantitative dissimilarity measures (weighted UniFrac; r = 0.27), showing that compositional changes over time were more related to the emergence of new species into the community (presence/absence) rather than changes in abundance of existing community members.
 Furthermore, principal coordinates analysis (PCoA) of Jaccard dissimilarity revealed that the fecal microbiota of all calves grouped into three distinct clusters: day 0, days7 & 14, and days 28 & 49.
 This demonstrated that samples within each of these three clusters show similar microbial community composition (Figure 4), but also the divergence of the microbial communities from the previous time period.

-Phylogenetic classification demonstrated that bacterial communities were dominated by 5 main bacterial classes; Actinobacteria, Bacteroidia, Bacilli, Clostridia and Gammaproteobacteria comprising average relative abundances of 3%, 28%, 5%, 48% and 10% of total, respectively.
+Phylogenetic classification demonstrated that bacterial communities were dominated by 5 main bacterial classes: Actinobacteria, Bacteroidia, Bacilli, Clostridia and Gammaproteobacteria comprising average relative abundances of 3%, 28%, 5%, 48% and 10% of total, respectively.
 However, despite being ubiquitously present, each of these classes displayed distinct abundance profiles over time (Figure 5).

 At day 0 the fecal microbiome was dominated by Clostridia (mean 46%) and Gammaproteobacteria (mean 31%).
 Abundance of Bacilli, Bacteroidia and Actinobacteria were substantially lower (mean 12%, 7% and 2% respectively).
 By day 7, levels of Gammaproteobacteria, exclusively represented by Enterobacteriaceae, had declined dramatically (to a mean abundance of 8%) (p < 0.001) before reducing further to a steady-state abundance from day 14 onwards (mean 3%-5%).
 Bacteroidia, however, displayed an opposite profile, exhibiting lower abundance at day 0 (mean 7%), comprising predominantly of Bacteriodaceae, before rapidly increasing to mean abundances of 27%, 36%, 37% and 35% of total at subsequent sampling points (p < 0.001), attributable to the emergence of Prevotellaceae and Paraprevotellaceae.
 Bacilli abundance decreased to less than 1% by day 49, due to decline of Streptococcaceae (p < 0.01).
 Actinobacteria, with a mean abundance of 2% at day 0, peaked at 7% at day 7 due to increased Bifidobacteriaceae, before returning to an average level of 1%-2% by day 28.
 Mean levels of Clostridia remained stable between 51% and 59% of total throughout the experiment.